aaronjohn2/aaronjohn2.github.io/README.md

 #### Aaron John's Blog ✨

-Aaron uses this repo to organize his thoughts on mindfulness, strength and conditioning, cryptocurrency, trading and computer science.
+Aaron uses this repo to organize his thoughts on mindfulness and his reading/study notes.